David IV: Relations with the Byzantine Empire

 12th century icon of Saint George and David IV at Saint Catherine's Monastery.

 Since the creation of the Kingdom of Georgia and its beginnings as a regional power in the Caucasus under the reign of Bagrat III, the Byzantine Empire and Georgia have clashed on several occasions, both diplomatically and militarily, notably over the province of Tao-Klarjeti.
-In addition to several wars between the two countries, each of these states interfered in the internal affairs of the other by openly or secretly supporting candidates to the throne, usurpers or, in the case of the Byzantine strategy, rebellious nobles against the power of the king.
+In addition to several wars between the two countries, each of these states interfered in the internal affairs of the other by openly or secretly supporting candidates to the throne, usurpers, or, in the case of the Byzantine strategy, rebellious nobles against the power of the king.

 Despite several peace proposals over the years, it was not until the Battle of Manzikert between the Byzantines and the Seljuks that the Byzantines and the Kingdom of Georgia allied themselves against the Turkish Muslims.
 However, this alliance had little political impact due to the considerable weakening of the Byzantine Empire in the face of the Seljuks, to whom Georgia had to submit.
-However, the liberation of the Caucasus from Turkish suzerainty in the 1090s changed events and led David IV to adopt a new policy towards Byzantium.
+However, the liberation of the Caucasus from Turkish suzerainty in the 1090s changed the course of events and led David IV to adopt a new policy towards Byzantium.
 This involved a combination of closer cooperation, while at the same time putting itself on the same political footing as the Empire and opposing the Byzantines on certain issues.

 Bilateral relations were resumed with the agreement between Byzantium and David IV, according to which the noble rebels against the Georgian king were sent to prison in Greece.
 (Note: For example, the fate of Duke Liparit IV of Kldekari, who was exiled to Byzantium after his revolt in 1098.)
 At the same time, David definitively renounced Byzantium's political influence in Georgia by renouncing the Byzantine title of Panhypersebastos, a title created by Emperor Alexios I Komnenos for the closest allies of the imperial family.
-Finally, from the reign of David the Builder, Byzantium and Georgia clashed spiritually, with King David assuming the title of ‘ruler of East and West’, thus claiming to have a greater influence than Byzantium in Orthodoxy.
+Finally, from the reign of David the Builder, Byzantium and Georgia clashed spiritually, with King David assuming the title of 'ruler of East and West', thus claiming to have a greater influence than Byzantium in Orthodoxy.

 Despite these signs, relations between Byzantium and Georgia also reached good levels.
 The marriage of David IV's daughter, Kata, to an imperial prince in 1116 is particularly notable.
 Some Georgian historians also note the help provided by Georgian agents accompanying Princess Kata's retinue in the seizure of power by John II Komnenos in 1118.
-As a result, from the beginning of John II's reign, relations between the two countries improved considerably and the Georgian chronicles refer to the two monarchs as ‘brothers’.
-And, despite the competition in the religious sphere, the Byzantines and Georgians cooperated culturally for a certain period and we can thus see religious buildings constructed through bilateral efforts, such as the major renovation of the Mokvi Cathedral.
+As a result, from the beginning of John II's reign, relations between the two countries improved considerably, and the Georgian chronicles refer to the two monarchs as 'brothers'.
+And, despite the competition in the religious sphere, the Byzantines and Georgians cooperated culturally for a certain period, and we can thus see religious buildings constructed through bilateral efforts, such as the major renovation of the Mokvi Cathedral.